DataDog/documentation/content/en/mobile/_index.md

 {{< tabs >}}
 {{% tab "iOS" %}}

-- Long press on your home screen.
-- Tap the “+” button on the top left corner of the screen.
+1. Tap the **+** button on the top left corner of the screen.
-- Search for "Datadog" widgets.
+2. Search for "Datadog" widgets.
-- Select your prefered size (small, medium, or large).
+3. Select your preferred size (small, medium, or large).
-- Drag the widget to your desired, on-screen location.
+4. Drag the widget to your desired, on-screen location.

 {{% /tab %}}